qcjx96/qcjx96.github.io/_tabs/about.md

 I'm an economist (sort of) who worked in academic research.
 I'm also a humanist, which basically means I love mankind, even if it annoys me sometimes.
 (Here is [Kurt Vonnegut](https://youtu.be/4_RUgnC1lm8?si=BDQEV-db7JAUGbn_&t=2118)&mdash;one of my favourite humanists&mdash;on the subject.)

 I believe that economics is about people.
-Just as journalists, psychologists, and social workers try to understand individuals, economists study people in the aggregate using the most rigorous methods they can.
-But in these methods are always embedded (and sometimes hidden) assumptions about human behaviour and morality.
-That's why it's messy, and I think fascinating.
+It's a social science.
+Just as journalists, psychologists, and social workers work to understand individuals, social scientists study people in the aggregate, as rigorously as they can.

 This blog serves as a receptacle for my thoughts on these matters intermixed with personal writings.
 All opinions are my own.
 Some articles contain explicit content (18+).